shreeyash-ugale/go-cheat/README.md

 4. Copy Question, Paste in You-know-what, get output
 5. Navigate to `http://<IP>:3000/send` on your mobile to access the form.
 6. Enter the data you want to send to the clipboard and submit the form.
 7. If "could not paste" is seen, Before starting Drag and Drop (Allow Copy & Paste) to Bookmark Bar from the "Solution - Bookmarklet" section of [this website](https://www.adamsdesk.com/posts/enable-pasting-text-websites-block-it/).
-Once started, press esc to exit full-screen, clip on the bookmark that was drag & dropped, click on enable-fullscreen to continue the test.
+Once started, press esc to exit full-screen, click on the bookmark that was drag & dropped, click on enable-fullscreen to continue the test.
 Copy Paste should now work.

 ### TODO: Integrate Groq.com for Direct Question Input and Clipboard Update